ShortcutsPro/library/README.md

 # library  ![](https://i.imgur.com/0BrPISv.png)
-A curated collection of generic functions for iOS Shortcuts
+A collection of generic functions for iOS Shortcuts